AshleyDhevalall/gpt4all-demo/README.md

 Designed to run on modern to relatively modern PCs without needing an internet connection or even a GPU!
 This is possible since most of the models provided by GPT4All have been quantized to be as small as a few gigabytes, requiring only 4–16GB RAM to run.

+[!NOTE]I want the readers to read it carefully as it contains many important docs.

 ## Steps to follow

 1. Download and install [GPT4All](https://www.nomic.ai/gpt4all)